Track your permits free - get email alerts 60 days before any license or certificate expires.

 Florida Commissary Requirements at a Glance (BLUF)

 Florida commissary kitchens cost $300 to $900 per month, with Tampa and Orlando at the low end and Miami-Dade at the high end.
-The state DBPR doesn't directly require a commissary, but every major Florida county (Miami-Dade, Hillsborough, Orange, Duval, Pinellas) requires a commissary agreement at plan review and again at every annual renewal.
+The state DBPR doesn't directly require a commissary, and a fully self-sufficient truck (one that carries its own potable and waste water tanks, sinks, refrigeration, and power) is not required to have one at all.
+If your truck is not self-sufficient, every major Florida county (Miami-Dade, Hillsborough, Orange, Duval, Pinellas) requires a commissary agreement at plan review and again at every annual renewal.

 The single biggest Florida-specific rule: Miami-Dade requires the commissary to be licensed in Miami-Dade.
 Out-of-county letters are typically rejected.
 The other major counties are more flexible.